DAY 22: Pralognan to Col de La Leissse

 Time to celebrate with a beer

-We move out of the forest and into wild open country.
-Up and up.
-After meeting 2 australians out for a day walk from Pralagnon, we stop for a coffee on the way to the col. A little further and we trek across the Lac de Vaches - an icy shallow lake with stepping stones for about 400 metres across.
-We start to walk across snow drifts, following the tracks of the many day walkers ahead of us.
-We walk for a few hundred metres across soft snow and soon we are there at the Cold De Vanoise at 2529 metres - it's not a sharp saddle like Col, but the start of a very high plateau covered in icy lakes.
-There's a refuge here where many stop for lunch or the night.
+We came across some sheep and a little further up is a dog mothering a lone sheep with an ulcerated hind leg as big as a saucer.
+The dog is licking and chasing the flies away - very touching.
+We move up out of the forest into wild open country and meet 2 Australians on a day walk then stop for a coffee.
+Further on we cross the Lac de Vaches - an icy shallow lake with stepping stones over 400 metres.
+Then snow drifts, following the tracks of the day walkers ahead of us.
+Another few hundred metres across soft snow and we’re soon at the Col de Vanoise at 2,529 metres with it’s Refuge of the same name where many have stopped for lunch.
+This Col is not a sharp saddle but the start of a high plateau covered in icy lakes.

 P1100697